Adelaide Casely-Hayford: Legacy and honors

 Asteroid 6848 Casely-Hayford, discovered by American astronomers Eleanor Helin and Schelte Bus at Palomar Observatory in 1978, was named in her memory.
 The official was published by the Minor Planet Center on 27 August 2019 (M.P.C.
 115893).

+Casely-Hayford became an honorary member of Zeta Phi Beta sorority in 1934 for her work in education and empowerment for young women in Sierra Leone.